-The blue, six-block logo spells “rhythm” in Morse code, using the visual representation of dots and dashes configured by AG Reinhold.
-(Click the image to enlarge.)
+Blue is, of course, the color most closely associated with music (esp. in the US).
+My six-block logo spells “rhythm” in Morse code, using the visual representation of dots and dashes configured so smartly by AG Reinhold here.

 Assorted items of potential interest